Residency and Fellowship Programs Hero Image

 Jon Vogel, MD

 Dr. Vogel completed his Colorectal Surgery fellowship, at the Cleveland Clinic, in 2005.
 After fellowship, he joined the Colorectal Surgery faculty at the Cleveland Clinic.
 He was the Cleveland Clinic Colon & Rectal Surgery fellowship program director, from 2008-13.
-He moved to the University of Colorado, in 2013, where he is now a Professor of Surgery, the Colorectal Surgery section head, and the Colorectal Surgery fellowship program director.
+He moved to the University of Colorado, in 2013, where he is now the Dudley Family Chair in Cancer Excellence, the Colorectal Surgery section head, and the Colorectal Surgery fellowship program director.

 Elisa Birnbaum, MD